 In the 1960s, being one of the poorest countries, Korea lagged behind the Democratic Republic of the Congo (DRC), but since then the country has emerged to become one of the Asian Tigers with the high-growth economies.

-Nowadays, Korea is placed world 15 (fifteen) by GDP.
+Nowadays, Korea is placed within world’s top 15 countries by GDP.
 Korean economy hinges on by several gigantic manufacturing conglomerates.
-Billions of dollars has been allocated by Korean government to spend on the promotion of the new “Creative Economy” Project.
+Billions of dollars have been allocated by Korean government to spend on the promotion of the new “Creative Economy” Project.
 Main tasks of the Project are infrastructure advancement and new industry sectors introduction to give momentum to the economic development.

-According to government data, last year alone, private and public investment in technology start-ups amounted to 2.5 trillion won ($2.3 billion), an increase of 62% compared to 2013.
+According to government data, in 2018, private and public investment in technology start-ups amounted to 2.5 trillion won ($2.3 billion), an increase of 62% compared to 2013.

-In 2013, the Ministry of Science, ICT and Future Planning was created with the purpose of were identifying business areas the highest technological potential.
+In 2013, the Ministry of Science, ICT and Future Planning was created with the purpose of identifying business areas with the highest technological potential.
 Over the past year, the budget, spent by the new Ministry amounted to $16 billion, of which more than $2 billion was directly invested in technology start-ups through various venture funds.
-The government believes that the more diverse the business is, the richer and more stable the economy as a whole are.
-On a percentage to GDP ratio, South Korea spends most of the funds most money on Research and Development, what equals to 4.15%.
+The government believes that the more diverse the business is, the richer and more stable the economy as a whole will be.
+On a percentage to GDP ratio, Korea spends most of the funds on Research and Development, what equals to 4.15%.

-Thus, we at Infinity SAV consider Korea as a test bed for our products development prior to the global launch.
+Thus, we at Infinity SAV consider Korea as a test bed for our technologies and products prior to their global launch.